 - The closed, inner ring is for placing in the vagina and holds the condom in place.
 The thinner, outer ring will remain outside of the body and covers the vaginal opening.

 - Holding the closed end of the condom, squeeze the sides of the inner ring together with your thumb and forefinger and insert it into the vagina, similar to inserting a tampon.

 - Use your fingers to push the condom into your vagina as far as it will go until it is resting comfortably against your cervix.
 The condom will expand but you may not feel it.

 - Check the condom and make sure it is not twisted, with the outer ring still outside of the body and against the vulva.

 - If your partner has a penis, guide the penis into your vagina through the opening of the internal condom.
 If you feel the condom slip and the outer ring of the condom begins to be pushed into your vagina, stop having sex immediately.

-- To remove the condom, before getting up, gently twist the outer ring to seal the contents of the condom, then pull the internal condom out of your vagina.
+- To remove the condom, gently twist the outer ring to seal the contents of the condom and pull the internal condom out of your vagina before getting up.
 Dispose of the condom in the nearest trash can.

 How to Use a Dental Dam